-It is very important that the preparer read these instructions carefully.
+The preparer needs to read these instructions carefully.

 Login IDs and passwords do not change year-to-year.
 The provider's designated Primary Entity Contact can access STAIRS via the links given in the email notifying them of their login ID and password.
-If the provider is new for 2021, the provider's Primary Entity Contact should receive an e-mail with their login information.
+If the provider is new for 2022, the provider's Primary Entity Contact should receive an e-mail with their login information.
 If the provider's Primary Entity Contact has not received an e-mail with their login information, they need to contact costinformationPFD@hhs.texas.gov.
 Preparers can only access STAIRS if they have been designated as the Preparer by the Primary Entity Contact and have received an e-mail notifying them of their login ID and password for STAIRS.